Danie1Arias/MAS_Practical_Work/emergency_flow/report.md

-**Emergency Response Log**
+**Emergency Response Report**

-**Incident Details**

-* Location: longitude=39.46061969757309 latitude=-0.36332447406737145
-* Fire Type: GAS
-* Severity: 1 (Low to Moderate)
-* People in Danger: 12

-**Potential Injuries**
+**Origin Coordinates:** Longitude: -0.34066421534219654 Latitude: 39.42416746713853
+**Destination Coordinates:** Longitude: -0.36332447406737145 Latitude: 39.46061969757309
+**Estimated Travel Distance:** 5512 meters

+**Injury Assessment:**

-Based on the type of fire and severity, the affected people may have suffered from the following injuries:
+Based on the analysis of the emergency situation, the following are the 5 most common types of injuries that the affected people may have suffered:

-1. **Burns**: Gas fires can cause severe burns to individuals who come into contact with flames or hot surfaces.
+1. **Severe Burns**: Gas fires can cause severe burns to people who are exposed to the flames or hot surfaces.
-2. **Smoke Inhalation**: Inhalation of smoke can lead to respiratory problems, including coughing, wheezing, and difficulty breathing.
+2. **Smoke Inhalation**: Inhaling smoke from a gas fire can cause respiratory problems and other serious health issues.
-3. **Respiratory Issues**: Inhaling gas fumes can irritate the lungs and airways, leading to respiratory issues such as asthma-like symptoms.
-4. **Cutting or Lacerations**: Broken glass, sharp metal edges, or other hazards associated with the fire can cause cuts or lacerations.
+3. **Fractures and Trauma**: The structural hazards associated with a gas fire can lead to falls, broken bones, and other traumatic injuries.
+4. **Respiratory Distress**: People who have inhaled smoke or fumes may experience respiratory distress, including coughing, wheezing, and shortness of breath.
-5. **Shock and Stress**: The trauma of witnessing a fire can lead to emotional distress, anxiety, or even shock.
+5. **Cardiovascular Issues**: The stress and anxiety caused by a gas fire can lead to cardiovascular issues, such as heart attacks and strokes.

-**Rescue and Transport**
+**Rescue Report:**

-I have safely transported 12 individuals from the emergency site to the ambulance.
+The paramedical team has safely rescued 12 people from the emergency site and transported them to the ambulance for further medical attention.

-* Patient 1: Transferred to Ambulance at 09:45
-* Patient 2: Transferred to Ambulance at 09:46
-* ...
-* Patient 12: Transferred to Ambulance at 09:57

-All patients are receiving medical attention and care during transport.
+**Transportation Confirmation:**

+The injured individuals have been safely transported into the ambulance, where they will receive immediate medical attention.
+The paramedical team is now en route to the hospital with the patients.

+Note: Please note that this is a hypothetical scenario, and actual emergency response may vary depending on the specific situation and circumstances.